terraform-ibm-modules/terraform-ibm-icd-edb/README.md

-# IBM Cloud Databases for Enterprise DB module
+# IBM Cloud Databases for EnterpriseDB module

 [![Stable (With quality checks)](https://img.shields.io/badge/Status-Stable%20(With%20quality%20checks)-green?style=plastic)](https://terraform-ibm-modules.github.io/documentation/#/badge-status)
 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)
 [![latest release](https://img.shields.io/github/v/release/terraform-ibm-modules/terraform-ibm-icd-edb?logo=GitHub&sort=semver)](https://github.com/terraform-ibm-modules/terraform-ibm-icd-edb/releases/latest)
 [![Renovate enabled](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovatebot.com/)
 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

+This module implements an instance of the IBM Cloud Databases for EnterpriseDB service.

+:exclamation: The module does not support major version upgrades or updates to encryption and backup encryption keys.
+To upgrade the version, create another instance of Databases for EnterpriseDBs with the updated version.

 ## Usage

-> WARNING: **This module does not support major version upgrade or updates to encryption and backup encryption keys**

-> NOTE: Currently the database encryption for backups supports only Key Protect keys, not Hyper Protect Crypto keys.
-If enabling KMS encryption and no value is passed for 'backup_encryption_key_crn', the value of 'kms_key_crn' is used.
-If this value is a HPCS key, the module will default the backup encryption to use randomly generated keys due to this current limitation.
-More info: https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-hpcs
+IBM Cloud Databases supports only Key Protect encryption for backups, not Hyper Protect Crypto Services.
+If you enable key management encryption and no value is passed for 'backup_encryption_key_crn', the value of 'kms_key_crn' is used.
+And if a HPCS value is set for `kms_key_crn`, the database backup encryption uses the default encryption keys.
+For more information, see [Hyper Protect Crypto Services Integration](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-hpcs) in the IBM Cloud Docs.

 ```hcl
 provider "ibm" {